 Where and How to Recycle

 What bins are used to recycle?
-Notre Dame uses blue toters for single-stream recycling materials (empty bottles, paper, cans) and gray carts for cardboard recycling.
-To ensure your material is properly recycled, it is up to each person to directly place their recyclables into a blue toter or gray cart themselves.
-Familiarize yourself with the locations of the blue toters and gray carts nearest to you in your building or dorm.
+Notre Dame uses toters for single-stream recycling materials and gray carts for cardboard recycling.
+To ensure your material is properly recycled, it is up to each person to directly place their recyclables into a recycling toter or cardboard cart themselves.
+Familiarize yourself with the locations of the recycling toters and cardboard carts nearest to you in your building or residence hall.

 There’s not a blue toter in your building or office location?
 Submit a request form to ask that recycling be added to your location.
 Please note that completion of form does not guarantee receipt of a toter.
 Requests will be reviewed with the designated building contact for that location.

 You’ve identified a recycling toter or cart near you.
 Now what?
-When placing empty bottles, cans, and paper in the blue toter, please make sure you remove any plastic bags beforehand.
+When placing recyclable materials in the toter, please make sure you remove any plastic bags beforehand.
 When placing cardboard in the gray cart, please break down the boxes beforehand.

 Still have questions about recycling?
 Please see the FAQ list below.